Investing could a great way to help give your money more potential, but it isn’t without some ethical considerations.

 Some investors may consider this unethical practice and choose to avoid purchasing shares in that company.

-If you buy an ethical fund – which is like a hamper full of all sorts of different kinds of investments – then most of them will automatically exclude these industries, however if you are managing your investments yourself then you could do more research around individual companies in order to better align to your ethics.
+If you buy an ethical fund – which is like a hamper full of all sorts of different kinds of investments and allows you to invest in a wide range of companies – then most of them will automatically exclude these industries.
+However, if you are managing your investments yourself, then you could do more research around individual companies in order to better align to your ethics.

 If you’re religious, and want to align your investments, then there are a number of resources online – many are founded by religious groups – to help guide your decision making and offer help and support.